 Before the activating cream is applied, the lesion(s) will be prepared by removing any scale/crust and roughening the skin surface.
 This preparation phase allows the ALA solution to be maximally absorbed by the abnormal cells that cause the lesions.

 We use a 633nm red light source from the Healite II lamp for the activation phase.
 This “illumination” phase takes approximately 13-16 minutes.
 Due to the selective nature of the solution, healthy skin surrounding the lesion does not need to be protected during illumination.
 You will be given safety goggles to protect your eyes during the illumination as the light is very intense.
-The number of treatments that you will need depends upon the type of lesion that you have.
-Your doctor will discuss this with you and will also ask you to return for a check-up after 3 months.
+The number of treatments that you will need depends upon the type of lesion that you have, and effectiveness of the modality of treatment on your lesion/s.
+Your doctor will discuss this with you and will also ask you to return for a skin check until the skin cancer risk is mitigated.

-Application of a soothing moisturiser and SPF cream
+Application of a dressing gel, soothing moisturiser and SPF cream.